Safety equipment changes now apply

 Protected waters

-Includes rivers, lakes, estuaries, harbours and waters within 400 metres from the shore in unprotected waters but excludes the Cambridge Gulf and Lake Argyle.
+Include rivers, lakes, dams, estuaries, harbours and waters within 400 metres from the shore in unprotected waters, but exclude the Cambridge Gulf and Lake Argyle.

 Unprotected waters